Abhi-AD/React-Django-Todo/README.md

 ## Creator Credit

-This demo app was originally built for a scotch.io (acquired in 2020 by DigitalOcean) article by [Jordan Irabor](https://github.com/Abhi-AD/React-Django-Todo)
+This demo app was originally built for a scotch.io (acquired in 2024 by DigitalOcean) article by [Abhishek Dangi](https://github.com/Abhi-AD/React-Django-Todo)